otrv4/otrv4/otrv4.md

      * Follows what is defined on [Decrypting an attached encrypted message](#decrypting-the-message) section.
 2. At this point, the interactive DAKE is complete for Alice:
-   * In the case that she wants to inmmediatly send a data message if no message was attached to the Auth-I message or no data message was
+   * In the case that she wants to immediately send a data message if no message was attached to the Auth-I message or no data message was
      received:
      * Follows what is defined on the
        [When you send a data message](#when-you-send-a-data-message) section.
        Note that she will not DH ratchet again, as she will use the already derived `chain_key_s`.
-   * In the case that she inmmediatly receives a data message:
+   * In the case that she immediately receives a data message:
      * Follows what is defined on the
        [When you receive a data message](#when-you-receive-a-data-message)
        section, depending on whether she is in the same DH ratchet (when she